eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 ## The Philosophical Revolution

-Information physics doesn't just change how we understand consciousness—it potentially transforms fundamental philosophical questions about reality, knowledge, and existence.
+Information dynamics doesn't just change how we understand consciousness—it potentially transforms fundamental philosophical questions about reality, knowledge, and existence.

 ### The Mind-Body Problem